coderamen666/srd-v3.5-md/spells/spells-a-b.md

 animal to you.
 It advances and awaits your bidding.
 You can mentally impress on the animal a certain place well known to you or an obvious landmark.
-The directions must be simple, because the animal depends on your knowledge and can't find a destination on its own.
+The directions must be simple, because the animal depends on your knowledge and can’t find a destination on its own.
 You can attach some small item or note to the messenger.
 The animal then goes to the designated location and waits there until the duration of the spell expires, whereupon it resumes its normal activities.